Learn the Latest in Specialty Polymers

 Throughout your studies, you will focus on building a solid understanding of fundamental polymer processing, the analysis of composite materials and methodologies related to computational fluid dynamics.

-For more information on program degree requirements, please contact Graduate Program Coordinator Daryl Harrison.
+For more information on program degree requirements, please contact Program Coordinators Andrea Strzelec or Nicole Zacharia.

-The Polymer Science curriculum is designed to provide you with technical skills in polymers, composite materials, and design applications to increase your knowledge of the plastics industry.
+The Polymer Engineering curriculum is designed to provide you with technical skills in polymers, composite materials, and design applications to increase your knowledge of the plastics industry.

 - 30 credits minimum